 The Company participates in MacAndrews & Forbes' directors and officers liability insurance program (the "D&O Insurance Program"), as well as its other insurance coverages, such as property damage, business interruption, liability and other coverages, which cover the Company, as well as MacAndrews & Forbes and its subsidiaries.
 The limits of coverage for certain of the policies are available on an aggregate basis for losses to any or all of the participating companies and their respective directors and officers.
 The Company reimburses MacAndrews & Forbes from time-to-time for their allocable portion of the premiums for such coverage or the Company pays the insurers directly, which premiums the Company believes are more favorable than the premiums that the Company would pay were it to secure stand-alone coverage.
 Any amounts paid by the Company directly to MacAndrews & Forbes in respect of premiums are included in the amounts paid under the Reimbursement Agreements.
 To ensure the availability of directors and officers liability insurance coverage through January 2023, the Company and MacAndrews & Forbes agreed to collectively make payments under MacAndrews & Forbes' D&O Insurance Program.
 In furtherance of such arrangement, during 2020, the Company made payments of approximately \$5.3 million to MacAndrews & Forbes under the Reimbursement Agreements.
-Consequently, as of December 31, 2020, the Company has no balance outstanding in respect of its participation in the D&O Insurance Program.
+During 2021, the Company made a payment of approximately \$1.3 million in respect of its participation in the D&O Insurance Program.
+Consequently, as of December 31, 2021, the Company has no balance outstanding in respect of its participation in the D&O Insurance Program.

-In June 1992, the Company and Products Corporation entered into an asset transfer agreement ("Transfer Agreement") with the Company Holdings Inc. ("Revlon Holdings"), which is an affiliate of MacAndrews & Forbes.
+In June 1992, the Company and Products Corporation entered into an asset transfer agreement ("Transfer Agreement") with Company Holdings Inc. ("Revlon Holdings"), which is an affiliate of MacAndrews & Forbes.
 Revlon Holdings transferred certain assets to the Company and Products Corporation and the Company and Products Corporation assumed all of the liabilities of Revlon Holdings, other than certain specifically excluded assets and liabilities.

-The net activity related to services purchased under the Transfer and Reimbursement Agreements during the year ended December 31, 2020 and 2019 was \$0.8 million income and \$0.5 million expense, respectively.
-As of December 31, 2020 and December 31, 2019, a receivable balance of \$0.1 million from, and a payable balance of \$0.2 million to, MacAndrews & Forbes, respectively, were included in the Company's Consolidated Balance Sheet for transactions subject to the Transfer and Reimbursement Agreements.
+The net activity related to services purchased under the Transfer and Reimbursement Agreements during the year ended December 31, 2021 and 2020 was \$0.2 million income and \$0.8 million income, respectively.
+As of both December 31, 2021 and December 31, 2020, a receivable balance of \$0.1 million from, and a receivable balance of \$0.1 million from, MacAndrews & Forbes, respectively, were included in the Company's Consolidated Balance Sheet for transactions subject to the Transfer and Reimbursement Agreements.